 An overview of the basics.

-The Amazon Buy Box appears on an Amazon product details page on the right hand side allowing you to purchase that item from that seller with an “Add to Cart” button.
+The Buy Box appears on Amazon product pages on the right-hand side allowing you to purchase that item from that seller with an “Add to Cart” button.
 It allows customers to place a product directly into their cart without sorting through the prices from multiple sellers.
-This creates a competition for sellers who sell the same product.
+This creates competition for sellers who sell the same product.
 This means only one seller will “win” the Buy Box at any one time, and winning the Boy Box can make a huge difference in your product sales.
 In short, it is the simplest route for purchasing a product.

 - Applies only to sellers with a professional plan